networkx/networkx/doc/source/reference/api_1.6.rst

 Other
 -----
+* attracting_components

+  A list of lists is returned instead of a list of tuples.

 * condensation

   The condensation algorithm now takes a second argument (scc) and returns a
-  graph with node labeled with integers instead of node tuples.
+  graph with nodes labeled as integers instead of node tuples.

 * degree connectivity